Capacitated Network Design Games on a Generalized Fair Allocation Model: Capacitated Cost-Sharing Connection Games under Sum-Cost Criterion

 \begin{lemma} Let $(\Delta, \mathcal{F}^*)$ be a CSCSG on SP graphs, and let $\textbf{s}^*$ be an optimal strategy profile under sum-cost and \textbf{s} be a strategy profile that is a Nash equilibrium in $(\Delta, \mathcal{F}^*)$.
 Then, the cost of each agent in $\s$ is at most $\cost_{sc}(\s^*)$. \end{lemma}

-\begin{proof} Let $\textbf{s}^*$ be an optimal strategy profile under sum-cost and \textbf{s} be a strategy profile that is a Nash equilibrium.
+\begin{proof} Let $\textbf{s}^*$ be an optimal strategy profile under the sum-cost criterion, and \textbf{s} be a Nash equilibrium strategy profile.
 Then we show that the cost of each agent in $\s$ is at most $\cost_{sc}(\s^*)$.
 For the sake of contradiction, we assume that there is an agent $i$ whose cost $p_i(\s)$ is higher than $\cost_{sc}(\textbf{s}^*)$.
 Let \textbf{s}$_{-i}$ be the strategy profile for all agents except for agent $i$ and $s_i$ be the $s$-$t$ path chosen by agent $i$ in $\s$.
 Given the strategy profile \textbf{s}$_{-i}$, there is a feasible $s$-$t$ path $s'$ that uses only edges in $\textbf{s}^*$ by Lemma \ref{lem:feasible}.
 If agent $i$ chooses the $s$-$t$ path $s'$ instead of $s_i$, we claim that the cost of agent $i$ becomes at most $\cost_{sc}(\s^*)$.
 This can be shown as follows.
 In the original strategy $\s$, agents using edge $e$ pay $f_e(x_e(\s))$ for each, and in the new strategy $(\s_{-i}, s')$, agent $i$ needs to pay $f_e(x_e(\s) + 1)$ for $e\in E(s')\setminus E(s_i)$.
 By taking the summation, the total cost that agent $i$ pays in (\textbf{s}$_{-i}, s')$ is

 The first and last inequalities come from properties (3') and (2') of our generalized cost-sharing scheme, respectively.
-Thus, agent $i$ can pay lower cost by deviating to this path.
+Thus, agent $i$ can pay less by deviating to this path.
 This contradicts that the strategy profile \textbf{s} is a Nash equilibrium.
 Thus, $p_j(\textbf{s})\le \cost_{sc}(\s^*)$ for any agent $j$. \end{proof}

 By Lemma \ref{lem:cost}, we can see that the total cost of the agents in a Nash equilibrium is at most $n\cdot \cost_{sc}(\s^*)$, which implies the following.

 \begin{lemma} In CSCSG $(\Delta, \mathcal{F}^*)$ on SP graphs, $\PoA_{sc}$ is at most $n$. \end{lemma}